 As Branca saw it, Robinson’s acceptance by the Dodgers was directly related to their recognition of his ability to help the team win.
 “Some saw it right away, for others, it took until the middle of the year, but by the second half of the season everyone saw it.
 We all wanted the glory of the World Series, and it was pretty clear we weren’t going to get there without Jack.”

 The 1947 season was the high point of Branca’s major-league career.
-His twenty-one wins, second best in the league, were nearly a quarter of his lifetime total of eighty-eight, He also led the National League in starts and was second in strikeouts and third in earned run average.7 Branca was chosen as an All-Star, but did not appear in the game.
+His 21 wins, second-best in the league, were nearly a quarter of his lifetime total of 88.
+He also led the National League in starts and was second in strikeouts and third in earned run average.7 Branca was chosen as an All-Star, but did not appear in the game.
 He was the starter and loser in Game One of the World Series against the Yankees, and appeared twice more in relief, picking up a win in Game Six.